 4. Tap community gatekeepers for introductions rather than making cold calls.

 Maria Lemus of Vision Y Compromiso grew up in a segregated community outside San Bernadino, California, where her grandmother was a local healer and her mother the “heart of service” volunteer who brought resources into their Latino community.
 Much immigrant community wisdom and strength has been lost, she says, through the process of “Americanization” for its own sake.
 “Every community — Latino, Jewish, African, Iranian, Punjabi — has one person who is the heart of service in that community,” she said, adding that health care centers need to find out who those people are.
 To create a bond and establish trust with immigrant patients, she advises against cold calls.
 Instead, she recommends finding a promatora or person well-respected in the community and asking for a warm handoff.
+View the resources that Maria shared from Vision Y Compromiso:

 5. Engage the community in all levels of decision-making.